basilaljamal/coding-exercise/README.md

 # Coding-exercise

 The aim of this project is to show hotel offers with filter option.
-Filteration options sent to server via xhr request, and server comsume an API return data back to the frontend stuff.
+Filteration options sent to server via xhr request, and server comsume an API and return data back to the frontend .

 Technologies used in this project:<br />
   1- Python (Programming language) <br />